rakeshrajranjan/custom-scrollbar/README.md

 });

-// Example without both side scrollbar
-$('.scrollbar4').scrollbar({
-    verticalScrollbar:false,
-    horizontalScrollbar:false
-});

-// Example with horizontal and vertical scrollbar when content is less then height or width (Means scrollbar will not display)
+// Example with horizontal and vertical scrollbar when content is less then height or width (Means scrollbar will display like overflow:auto)
-$('.scrollbar5').scrollbar();
+$('.scrollbar4').scrollbar();